“(A) maritime whodunit rife with twists and turns and high drama.” Publishers Weekly

 We’re Number 1!

 Boon Island is Amazon’s bestselling American history book!
 We bumped Michael Lewis and Hilary Clinton from the top spot.
 We also climbed to #10 on the nonfiction list, sandwiched in that sweet spot between Capital and Unbroken.

-The Travel Channel will feature Boon Island on the hit show “Monumental Mysteries” this June.
-I’m interviewed at length, and actors will portray Captain John Deane, Christopher Langman, and the suffering crew of the Nottingham Galley.
-The show will air on the Travel Channel and then be available for view on the “Monumental Mysteries” website.
+The Travel Channel featured Boon Island on the hit show “Monumental Mysteries.”
+I’m interviewed at length, and actors portrayed Captain John Deane, Christopher Langman, and the suffering crew of the Nottingham Galley.

 The new book trailer: